See and Do in Seoul

 Korean palaces contain some of the most unique architecture in the world.
 Ancient Korean design ensured that palaces complimented the surrounding nature.
 However, due to Korea being controlled at different times by both China and Japan, the marriage of Chinese, Japanese and Korean palace styles has created something wholly unique.

-There are five different palaces (Gyeongbokgung, Changgyeonggung, Changdeokgung, Deoksugung and Gyeonghuigung) in Seoul and each of them was constructed during different eras in Korean history, with each exhibiting varied styles of Korean architecture.
+There are five different palaces (Gyeongbokgung, Changgyeonggung, Changdeokgung, Deoksugung and Gyeonghuigung) in Seoul.
+Each of them was constructed during different eras in Korean history, with each exhibiting varied styles of Korean architecture.

 Hanok villages, traditionally-styled residential areas, have been either constructed or preserved in order to give both Koreans and visitors a sense of what life was like in old Seoul.
 The two largest of these are Bukchon and Namsangol.
 Bukchon gives a feel of the ancient city with winding streets, small businesses and still functioning homes.
 Namsangol is more of a museum to showcase the rural aspects of Korean life and is surrounded by a serene park.